hellof2e/quark-design/packages/quark/src/button/doc.en-US.md

 ## CSS Variables

 The component provides the following [CSS variables](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Using_CSS_custom_properties), which can be used to customize styles.
-Please refer to [ConfigProvider component](#/zh-CN/guide/theme).

 | Name                         | Description                      | Default Value |
 | ---------------------------- | -------------------------------- | ------------- |